thyth/hive/README.md

 ## How?

-A Hive instance is configured to run on each site with knowledge of the local DNS search path (e.g. `west.example.com`), and the local IP address range.
+A Hive instance is configured to run on each site with knowledge of the local DNS search path (e.g. `west.example.com`), and the local IP address range (e.g. `10.0.0.0/16`).
 It presents itself as an RFC2136 compatible DNS server, listening for DHCP driven dynamic DNS update commands from both the local DHCP server, and the Hive instances of other sites.

 These host device records are transformed to the rendezvous DNS search path suffix (e.g. `rdvu.example.com`), and then forwarded as CNAME mappings via RFC2136 updates to the site's primary DNS server.
 Host address mappings from the local